-Four years ago, Vic, now a Seattle resident and son of a retired First Sergeant and Operation Enduring Freedom veteran, created “Freedom Ruck,” a physical challenge he hoped would inspire others to give back to the military community.
-Each year donations have benefited The Navy SEAL Foundation.
+Richmond, VA – 01/08/2016 – Victor Wise, a Richmond resident and son of a retired First Sergeant and Operation Enduring Freedom veteran, has created “Freedom Ruck,” a physical challenge he hopes will help inspire others to give back to the military community.
+Donations will benefit the Navy SEAL Foundation.

-Proud Americans with a tremendous amount of respect for those who serve, Wise, Miller, Davies and Lafferty hope Freedom Ruck will serve as inspiration to the general public to express their gratitude to the military community and their families.
+Proud Americans with a tremendous amount of respect for those who serve their country, Wise, Miller and Sulcer hope Freedom Ruck will serve as inspiration to the general public to express their gratitude to the military community and their families.
 “The goal of Freedom Ruck is to simply say thank you.
 We try to lead by example and inspire folks to stand behind these heroes and their families.
 Our hope is to rally the public to take action.
 Our servicemen and women deserve to know how much we appreciate what they do.” said Wise.

 For media inquires please call Valerie Reynolds at 570-220-6125 or e-mail: firstname.lastname@example.org.